Last updated: July 16, 2022

 Remember that in case the idea of hacking makes your head spin at night, you can easily turn off your phone, remove the battery, and hide it under your pillow.
 But, you can also strengthen the security of your devices with mobile security solutions that provide safe web browsing and real-time defense against malicious attacks. phishing attacks.

-Finally, if you are worried about your phone, it is actually very easy to check if you are being spied on your iPhone.
-For this, we invite you to read this article: How do you know if your iPhone is hacked?
+Finally, if you're worried about your phone, it's actually very easy to check if you're being spied on on your phone. iPhone.
+For this, we invite you to read this article: how to know if your iPhone is hacked?